wallacepck/tp/docs/UserGuide.md

 3. **All commands are functional in Module Page,** despite not able to see the details of contacts.
 Use ```list``` or ```find``` command to display the desired contacts before editing the contact list.
 4. **Using complex characters** like emojis or script (Arabic and Hebrew) causes the command box input to behave in weird ways.
 Avoid entering these characters in the command box.
 5. **On the modules page** commands can still be entered and work, but the contact list is not visible.
 Thus, avoid entering commands on the module page to prevent inadvertent actions.
-6. **If you are using OS Debian GNU/Linux 12 (bookworm) x86_64 with Gnome**, you will realise you may be able to shrink the window size below **minimum dimension of 740x600**.
-We currently have no workarounds for this.
+6. **If you are using OS Debian GNU/Linux 12 (bookworm) x86_64 with Gnome**, you will realise you may be able to shrink the window size below the **minimum dimension of 740x600**.
+We currently have no workaround for this.
 If you are using this OS, please keep the window above the minimum dimension to prevent JavaFX rendering issues.

 [back to top](#table-of-contents)